-- UK Home studentship – To be eligible for a fully funded UK home studentship you must be a UK citizen resident in the EEA, Switzerland, the UK or Gibraltar for the last three years.
-Candidates with ‘settled status’ in the UK (having lived in the UK for five years) and ‘pre-settled status’ in the UK (having lived in the UK/EEA/Gibraltar/Switzerland for a minimum of three years) are eligible for funding.
+- UK Home studentship – To be eligible for a fully-funded UK home studentship you must be a UK citizen resident in the EEA, Switzerland, the UK or Gibraltar for the last three years.
+EU Candidates with ‘settled status’ or ‘pre-settled status’ in the UK are eligible for funding.
 Candidates with ‘indefinite leave to remain/enter’ in the UK are also eligible for full funding.

 All applicants must have or expect to obtain a first-class degree (2.1 or equivalent) in an appropriate engineering or science discipline.

 International candidates whose first language is not English must demonstrate their proficiency in the English language with IELTS certification or equivalent.
 ATAS clearance is also required following acceptance of an offer.
 Information on visa requirements can be found here.

 Funding for Talent Scholarships may be available to successful candidates, please contact us for more details.

 Equality, Diversity and Inclusion (EDI)

 We offer part-time studentships, funding to support applications from widening participation, SIMD bursaries, childcare support for conference attendance, flexible working for carers, as well as promoting a work-life balance.